-Join the Tourette Association for a webinar on April 7 at 7 pm where Mobility International USA staff will discuss helpful tips on how students with Tourette Syndrome can successfully study and intern abroad; including academic accommodations, insurance, medications, and tips on how to prepare for flights.
+The Tourette Association and Mobility International USA staff discuss helpful tips on how students with Tourette Syndrome can successfully study and intern abroad; including academic accommodations, insurance, medications, and tips on how to prepare for flights.

 About Justin Harford

 Justin Harford is a Project Coordinator with the National Clearinghouse on Disability and Exchange, working to increase the participation of people with disabilities in international exchange by providing information and resources to both individuals with disabilities and international professionals.
 Previously, Justin worked for two years in disability community organizing and policy in the foothills of Northern California.
 He received his Bachelor of Arts in Latin American History and Spanish Literature from University of California, Berkeley.
 He studied abroad at the Pontifical Catholic University in Santiago Chile, where he researched and wrote a thesis on the history of the blind in Chilean society.
 In 2008, he spent 10 weeks immersing himself in the culture and language of Michoacán, Mexico.